 Search is increasingly a key productivity enhancer for the enterprise, and it is normally related to querying unstructured data such as documents in natural language.
 Structured data is usually queried through SQL queries.
 At Course5, we have built Persia, a state-of-the-art NLP-driven intelligent, interactive, and semantic search engine to interact with structured or tabular data in natural language.
 Business users can question in natural language and consume insights in the form of Executive Summary, Charts, Exceptions, Early Warning Signals, and Recommendations.
-While business users usually consume multiple reports and dashboards, intelligent search is one such capability wherein without going through all these reports and dashboards, they can just ask the questions for which they need answers.
+Business users usually consume multiple reports and dashboards loaded with data.
+But Intelligent Search is one such capability within Augmented Analytics wherein they can just ask the questions for which they need answers, without going through all these reports and dashboards.

 An effective business analyst must have the ability to comprehend and solve questions posed by the requester as well as to use hard skills, such as querying databases, creating charts, and writing narratives to answer questions.
 We can define this entire process described just now as a long process since understanding, processing, and constructing it take time.
 For illustration, here is a flow chart.

 Figure 1: Daily workflow of a Business Analyst

 There may be times when questions are straightforward, so the business analyst needs to quickly resolve them, which means that the business analyst requires to be very familiar with data, so they can perform induction easily.
 Here, this process of answering questions is defined as a short process.
 Essentially, Persia can imitate short as well as long processes, quickly and with great accuracy.